projf/projf-explore/lib/uart/README.md

 ### Test Benches

-_Test benches will be added to the repo soon._
+_Test benches still need to be added for UART._

 ### Examples